mooxphp/moox/packages/builder/DEVLOG.md

 ## Todo

+- [ ] The create command is not as described in README, but nearby now, yet not all parameters are tested

+- [ ] The create command does not migrate, throws an error.
+Should be fixed, just test it...

 - [ ] DeleteCommand has flaws, leaves files, and the db?

-- [ ] The Package Builder is completely prepared (Templates, Config, Generators, Services and Commands), but the last three are mostly empty files.
-Needs to be implemented.
+Not as described in README, it should delete all empty folders to stay clean

+- [ ] If already a migration, a migration and model exists ...?
+Command implemented but not yet tested, see builder docs below

+- [ ] Need to change the installer to scan for installable plugins, done in builder itself and the template, not tested yet

 - [ ] builder_entities table has a build_context field that contains preview, app or package ... but we need to handle that a bit different, as an entity can be generated in a package or in app, then developed, means versioned, and previewed.
 That means we can have the entity built in only one context plus preview.
 I would add a new field to entities named `previewed`that states a preview is currently active, while the `build_context`field should only reflext app or package.

      When an entity is built in preview context, the previewed field should be true, when we delete the preview false

      For builds in app or package context: when created, fill build context, when deleted, empty build context.
 Do not allow an entity to be built in app and package at a time.

-     Delete a preview vs. delete a  build vs. delete an entity!

-- [ ] If already a migration, a migration and model exists ...?
-Command implemented but not yet tested, see builder docs below
+     There's a big difference between really deleting the entity and removing a built!

+- [ ] Some of the Blocks are not working as they miss traits, methods ... need to iterate
 - [ ] Config (Tabs etc.) and translations are generated, not tested (may be not wired correctly)
 - [ ] Need to generate Tabs, Taxonomy and Relations partials, may already work partially

-- [ ] Need to change the installer to scan for installable plugins, done in builder itself and the template, not tested yet

-- [ ] The create command is not as described in README, but nearby now

-- [ ] The delete command is just partly working (not deleting the plugin and migration) and not as described in README, it should delete all empty folders to stay clean

-- [ ] The migration created does not have a timestamp, should it be prefixed?

-- [ ] The create command does not migrate, throws an error

-- [ ] Some of the Blocks are not working as they miss traits, methods ... need to iterate

-- [ ] Now do the packages part, it is well prepared, see below
+- [ ] The Package Builder is completely prepared (Templates, Config, Generators, Services and Commands), but the last three are mostly empty files.
+Needs to be implemented.

 - [ ] Require Pint, what about Larastan?
 - [ ] Add more Moox Blocks

   - [ ] https://github.com/lucasgiovanny/filament-multiselect-two-sides - for Builder
   - [ ] ResourceLinkTable - https://www.youtube.com/watch?v=bjv_RiBUtNs
   - [ ] Most wanted like Phone, Address etc.
 - [ ] Moox Core Features need to be refactored to be able to generate them without issues, eliminate methods and move to traits
   - [ ] getResourceName should be auto detected
   - [ ] Currently new Packages need to register in core to use TranslatableConfig, that was not my best idea